 - Recognized in Who’s Who Legal: Product Liability Defence Lawyers (2016-2017)

 - Ranked by Chambers USA as a Leading Individual in Nationwide Products Liability (2011-2016)

 - Named Product Liability “Life Science Star” by LMG Life Sciences (2015-2016)

 - Recognized by Chambers USA as “Up and Coming” in Nationwide Products Liability (2009-2010)

 - Recognized as a Texas “Rising Star” by Super Lawyers (2007-2008, 2010-2011)

-National counsel for Medtronic, Inc. in products liability cases involving the SynchroMed® II implantable infusion device used to treat pain or spasticity.
+National counsel for Medtronic, Inc. in products liability cases nationwide involving the SynchroMed® II Programmable Drug Infusion System.